Training a Task-Specific Image Reconstruction Loss: Abstract

 \section{Abstract}

-Central to the application of neural networks in image restoration problems, such as single image super resolution, is the choice of a loss function that encourages natural and perceptually pleasing results.
-A popular choice for a loss function is a pre-trained network, such as VGG and LPIPS, which is used as a feature extractor for computing the difference between restored and reference images.
+The choice of a loss function is an important factor when training neural networks for image restoration problems, such as single image super resolution.
+The loss function should encourage natural and perceptually pleasing results.
+A popular choice for a loss is a pre-trained network, such as VGG, which is used as a feature extractor for computing the difference between restored and reference images.
 However, such an approach has multiple drawbacks: it is computationally expensive, requires regularization and hyper-parameter tuning, and involves a large network trained on an unrelated task.
-In this work, we explore the question of what makes a good loss function for an image restoration task.
-First, we observe that a single natural image is sufficient to train a lightweight feature extractor that outperforms state-of-the-art loss functions in single image super resolution, denoising, and JPEG artefact removal.
-We propose a novel Multi-Scale Discriminative Feature (MDF) loss comprising a series of discriminators, trained to penalize errors introduced by a generator.
-Second, we show that an effective loss function does not have to be a good predictor of perceived image quality, but instead needs to be specialized in identifying the distortions for a given restoration method.
+Furthermore, it has been observed that there is no single loss function that works best across all applications and across different datasets.
+In this work, we instead propose to train a set of loss functions that are application specific in nature.
+Our loss function comprises a series of discriminators that are trained to detect and penalize the presence of application-specific artifacts.
+We show that a single natural image and corresponding distortions are sufficient to train our feature extractor that outperforms state-of-the-art loss functions in applications like single image super resolution, denoising, and JPEG artifact removal.
+Finally, we conclude that an effective loss function does not have to be a good predictor of perceived image quality, but instead needs to be specialized in identifying the distortions for a given restoration method.